gauravthorat-dev/vektor-store/README.md

+## 🌐 Live Demo
+Coming Soon (Deployment in progress)

+---

 # Vektor Store 🛍️

-> 🚀 A full-stack e-commerce application built with Flask, featuring complete shopping flow, admin panel, and analytics.
+> 🚀 Vektor Store is a full-stack e-commerce platform built with Flask, featuring complete shopping flow, admin panel, and analytics dashboard.

-Vektor Store is a full-stack e-commerce web application built using **Python Flask** and **MySQL**, designed to simulate a real-world online shopping platform.
+It simulates a real-world production system with modular backend architecture and dynamic UI.
 ---

 ## 🚀 Features